monti-tls/bolt/README.md

 ## Sample code

-Here is a sample code to compute the absolute value of a number with a Newton approximation :
+Here is a sample code to compute the absolute value of a number :

 ```asm
 .global fabs